 If desired, you can also trim back healthy leaves in order to control the size of your plant.
 Simply cut the leaf off at the desired length.

 Be sure to dispose of all trimming in a way that will not spread disease.
 The best option is to place them in a plastic bag and throw them away.

-Place the plant in the new pot and fill in around it with fresh potting mix.
+Place the plant in the new pot and fill in around it in with fresh potting mix.
 Water well and place the pot in a bright, warm spot.
-Monstera borsigiana does best in temperatures between 70 and 90 degrees Fahrenheit.
+Monstera Borsigiana does best in temperatures between 70 and 90 degrees Fahrenheit.